clearpix.gif (43 bytes)

 15.0 Parks

 15.2 A team must play in the same ballpark a minimum of three consecutive years unless it qualifies under Rule 15.4.
+(Note: one-time exception in 2015 to accommodate new rule.)

 15.4 If an owner's model park no longer exists, Rule 15.2 will be waived for that owner.
-The owner will receive first rights to the new park that replaced the old model park.

 16.0 Salary Cap

-16.1 A strict salary cap shall be set at $63.5 million for each team (plus or minus any bonuses or penalties assigned during the prior year(s).
+16.1 A strict salary cap shall be set at $63.5 million for each team (plus or minus any bonuses or penalties assigned during the prior year(s)).
 A team may go above this cap during the season, but must be at or below this cap following the completion of the draft.

 16.2 Farm player salaries do not apply toward the cap.